joanrufe/drupal_ui_component/README.md

 - **dist** Contain build ready for production
 - **poi.config.js** Contain poi configuration (see [docs](https://poi.js.org/#/home))
 - **drupal_ui_component.libraries.yml** Here you can define libraries

+Drupal is connected to the component using whaterwheel.js.
+In [api.js](./js-src/datepicker/api.js)) file you can change credentials